In this FDD Talk post, you’ll learn the following:

 - number and percentage of Home Instead Senior Care U.S. Franchised Businesses in operation as of December 31, 2019 that achieved 2019 gross sales of $4,500,000+; $4,000,000 to $4,499,999; $3,500,000 to $3,999,999; $3,000,000 to $3,499,999; $2,500,000 to $2,999,999; $2,100,000 to $2,499,999; $1,900,000 to $2,099,999; $1,700,000 to $1,899,999; $1,500,000 to $1,699,999; $1,300,000 to $1,499,999; $1,100,000 to $1,299,999; $900,000 to $1,099,999; $700,000 to $899,999; $500,000 to $699,999; and $0 to $499,999

-- 2019 average, median, high, and low gross sales for the 599 Home Instead Senior Care U.S. Franchised Businesses in operation as of December 31, 2019
+- 2019 average, median, high, and low gross sales for the 599 Home Instead Senior Care U.S. Franchised Businesses in operation during the entire calendar year ending December 31, 2019

 Section I – Background Information